-Marital assets, also referred to as marital property or community property, are the joint property or assets acquired by the spouses from the money they earned during the marriage.
+Marital assets, also referred to as marital property or community property, are the joint property or assets acquired by the spouses during the marriage.
 Similarly, all debts incurred during the marriage are the liability of both spouses.
 Examples of marital assets include cash in bank accounts, real estate, personal property, retirement accounts, and gifts.

 Kansas Law Regarding Marital Property Division

 Under Kansas law, marital property division is based on equitable distribution.
 This includes assets and liabilities.
 Equitable distribution means that marital assets are not necessarily equally divided, instead, the court determines what is a fair division.